-The Math-Whizz Tutor has been developed in collaboration with some of the world’s leading education experts over the last ten years.
+The Math-Whizz Tutor has been developed in collaboration with some of the world’s leading education experts over the last thirteen years.
 Our expertise in online adaptive learning promotes raised standards in math and enables educators to experience the impact of this transformative educational tool throughout the United States and around the world.

 In the same way as a human tutor, the Math-Whizz Tutor adapts to each child’s individual needs and delivers lessons in line with their unique pace of learning.
 It guides each student through the underlying Math-Whizz curriculum by providing lessons at the appropriate level of difficulty based upon prior performance.